SriHemaN/Workshop-/README.md

   After the final testing process, the **bug free chip is released in the market finally**.

   This completes our **IC Design flow / Asic Design flow / RTL to GDS flow**.

+### 2. What is VSD-IAT, YOSYS OPEN SYNTHESIS SUITE, SKY130 TECHNOLOGY, iVerilog SIMULATOR and GTKwave?

+#### VSD-IAT
+  VLSI System Design-Intelligent Assessment Technology is a training platform designed by VLSI system Design which is best suited for the design requirements.
+It developed         for providing automated & Self-paced Learning experience from IC to device physics.

+#### YOSYS OPEN SYNTHESIS SUITE
+  Yosys is the synthesizer tool used for converting the RTL to netlist.
+It is a free software licensed under ISC License.
+It processes any Synthesizable Verilog - 2005 design.
+It is controlled using synthesis scripts.

+#### SKY130 TECHNOLOGY
+  SKY130 is a 180nm-130nm hybrid technology which was developed by Cypress Semiconductor.
+SKY130 is available now as a foundary technology through SkyWater technology Foundry.
+  SkyWater Open Source PDK is a Collabration between Google and SkyWater Technology Foundary to provide a Open Source Process Design Kit

+#### iVerilog SIMULATOR
+  Icarus Verilog or iVerilog is an open source simulator tool available for Linux, Windows and Mac OS X which is released under the GNU, General Public License.
+  Iverilog is nothing but the implementation of the verilog hardware description language.

+#### GTKWave
+  GTK is a VCD waveform viewer which is based on the GTK library.
+It supports VCD and LXT formats for signal dumps withrespect to iVerilog, it is used to view the simulated       output of the verilog code.